 1d.
 NWDAF may subscribe for NF load analytics of the FL Client NWDAF(s).

 1e.
-FL Client NWDAF(s) may report status of FL training including accuracy of global model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension, etc.) by invoking Nnwdaf_MLModelTraining_Notify service.
+FL Client NWDAF(s) may report status of FL training including accuracy of local model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension, etc.) by invoking Nnwdaf_MLModelTraining_Notify service.

 2. FL Server NWDAF checks FL Client NWDAF(s) status based on the received information, and may determine whether reselection of FL Client NWDAF(s) for the next round(s) of Federated Learning is needed based on the received information from step 1.